hiromzn/migration/codepattern/c/check_pattern/code_pattern.md

 ## description
 - The sig argument of signal() specifies the signal, which may be any signal except *SIGKILL* *SIGSTOP*.

+## manual
+- CentOS 7.9
+- man signal
+  - The signals SIGKILL and SIGSTOP cannot be caught or ignored.
+- man 7 signal
+  - The signals SIGKILL and SIGSTOP cannot be caught, blocked, or ignored.

 ## code
 - sample code : src/singal_kill_stop.c
 - the following code returns ERROR.